Refresh your old favorite with this DIY ottoman slipcover tutorial.

 5 Pin, then sew all 4 side vertical seams.
 Turn and press seams.

 This leaves a nice weighted hem.
 Using your sewing machine, topstitch at the top of the hem.
 This secures your unfinished edge.

 Happy Spring sewing everyone!

-* Some products contain affiliate links.
+The blue-colored type in this post contains affiliate links.
 See the shop page for more information.